 The key role of our battery manager is to be able to answer the query: Will the phone battery last until the next charging opportunity is encountered?
 In order to answer this query without involving the user, the battery manager should be able to answer the following three questions (1) when the next opportunity for recharging the battery will be available and hence what is the total battery lifetime available to the user?
-(2) what fraction of this battery lifetime will be consumed by critical applications such as telephony? and (3) what fraction of this battery lifetime can be left for use by non-critical applications?
-This battery lifetime model is captured in Figure 1.
+(2) what fraction of this battery lifetime will be consumed by critical applications such as telephony? and (3) what fraction of this battery lifetime can be left for use by noncritical applications?
 For the purpose of this paper, we assume that telephony (i.e making and receiving calls) is the critical application and the daemon applications running on the phone are non-critical.
+In order to solve these three subproblems, we need a system that can monitor user context and sense the battery charge level of the device; a set of algorithms for making predictions and a central component for assimilating the information together and warning the user appropriately.
+In the following section, we present the design of such a system along with the set of prediction algorithms.